 Congrats!
 You’re almost there!

-Some things you might want to know:
+Some things you need to know:

 - Poet’s Gear Emporium at Shaw’s Hostel.
 Outstanding re-supply for your finish!